YogitShankar/ChatbotGDG/230205_Arsh_Jaswal_Assignment2/README.md

 This project demonstrates a Retrieval-Augmented Generation (RAG) system designed to assist with competitive programming.
 It integrates various tools and models to retrieve and analyze programming problems and generate helpful solutions or context-aware responses using scraped data from [CodeForces](https://codeforces.com).

 ---
-## Virtual Enviornment

-The project mentioned is made over venv (Python virtual environment), therefore most of the requirements and dependencies are already downloaded inside the folder.

----
 ## Features

 1. **Text Generation**: Utilizes [Ollama's Llama 3.2](https://ollama.com/) for text generation.